 On successful completion of the program students will have:

-- Competently applied an evidence-based body of knowledge and high level skills to provide safe, preventive and restorative oral health care practice within the scope of practice of an oral health therapist
+- Competently applied an evidence-based body of knowledge and high level skills to provide safe, preventative and restorative oral health care practice within the scope of practice of an oral health therapist.

-- Communicated effectively with individuals, groups and larger populations in a range of contexts relating to the promotion of oral health and oral health education, including the development and administration of oral health programs
+- Communicated effectively with individuals, groups and larger populations in a range of contexts relating to the promotion of oral health and oral health education, including the development and administration or oral health program.

-- Demonstrated the skills to be lifelong learners in personal and/or professional development
+- Demonstrated skills to be lifelong learners in personal and/or professional development.

 Level 7 Bachelor Degree